RACE RULES FOR 2026 WHW RACE

 Route into Tyndrum:

-This year we will be changing the route through Tyndrum, taking runners through the centre of the village.
+This year we will once again be leaving the official route through Tyndrum, and will be taking runners through the centre of the village.
 This is explained in the ‘race route’ section above.

 Parking for support vehicles at Tyndrum: